safuwanashraf/Retail-Performance-Dashboard-MavenMarket/README.md

 3. Tailor marketing strategies to appeal to professional and skilled manual workers
 4. Consider converting more stores to the Supermarket format, given its high revenue generation
 5. Prepare for increased demand during the holiday season (November-December)

+6. # Next Steps
+- Conduct in-depth analysis of low-performing regions and stores
+- Investigate the factors behind the low return rate and maintain this performance
+- Develop targeted marketing campaigns for different customer segments
+- Explore opportunities to increase average revenue per customer